jeffy893/riskrunners/economic-overture/2025-12-28_Economic-Overture_White-Paper.md

 ### The "High-Velocity" Principle

-Drawing on data from high-performance physical domains (e.g., athletics/golf), we identify the state of flow described as *"Come in hot, leave early"*
+We identify the state of flow required to contribute to positive morale in The Local Hub, described as *"Come in hot, leave early"*

 * **Analysis:** Hesitation breeds calculation.
-If a suitor hesitates, the Target Female has time to calculate her "Loss of Captive Audience."
+If a suitor hesitates, the Prospect of Desire has time to calculate her "Loss of Captive Audience."
-* **The Fix:** The Overture must be executed with such velocity and decisiveness that it bypasses the Target's risk-assessment cortex.
+* **The Fix:** The Overture must be executed with such velocity and decisiveness that it bypasses the Propsect's risk-assessment cortex.

 ### The Dignity-Kinetic Synthesis